 A video shot by Erica Mengouchian shows vividly how dangerous it can be to turn your back to the waves.
 Please watch it - a group of people got caught in the waves.

-On 1.2.2016 an Asian tourist didn't listen to warnings and got too close to the sea and the waves caught her.
+On 1.2.2016 a tourist didn't listen to warnings and got too close to the sea and the waves caught her.
 It was impossible for her to stand up and save herself (see the photo below).

 Photo credit: Kristján Guðmundsson

 People ran to her help and thus put themselves in danger, but they managed to save her life.
 She was not the first and not the only one to get caught in the waves on this day in February and even people, who had watched this woman get caught in the waves, later on, got caught in waves in the same location!

 Kristján Guðmundsson, coach-driver, took the photos I have added here with his permission.
 Kristján used the zoom on his camera to get these photos and could not do anything to help this woman as he was too far away.